gndlwch2w/pycinante/README.md

 ### 0.0.4

 - Added type hints and optimized file structure for the all pycinante subpackages
-- Tested the functionality provided by pycinante has been thoroughly and completely
+- Tested the functionality provided by pycinante thoroughly and completely
 - Fixed several known bugs